1956 Poznań protests

-The 1956 Poznań protests, also known as Poznań June (Poznański Czerwiec), were the first of several massive protests against the communist government of the Polish People's Republic.
-Demonstrations by workers demanding better working conditions began on 28 June 1956 at Poznań's Cegielski Factories and were met with violent repression.
+The first of several massive protests against the communist government of the Polish People's Republic took place in Poznań from 28 to 30 June 1956.
+Demonstrations by workers demanding better working conditions began at Poznań's Cegielski Factories and were met with violent repression.

 A crowd of approximately 100,000 people gathered in the city centre near the local Ministry of Public Security building.
 About 400 tanks and 10,000 soldiers of the Polish People's Army and the Internal Security Corps under the command of the Polish-Soviet general Stanislav Poplavsky were ordered to suppress the demonstration and during the pacification fired at the protesting civilians.

 The death toll is estimated from 57 to over a hundred people, including a 13-year-old boy, Romek Strzałkowski.
 Hundreds of people sustained injuries.
 The Poznań protests were an important milestone on the way to the Polish October and the installation of a less Soviet-controlled government.